Nuclear meltdown: MKER

 The MKER is a modern Russian-engineered channel type reactor that is a distant descendant of the RBMK, designed to optimize the benefits and fix the serious flaws of the original.

 Several unique features of the MKER's design make it a credible and interesting option.
 The reactor remains online during refueling, ensuring outages only occasionally for maintenance, with uptime up to 97–99%.
 The moderator design allows the use of less-enriched fuels, with a high burnup rate.
 Neutronics characteristics have been optimized for civilian use, for superior fuel fertilization and recycling; and graphite moderation achieves better neutronics than is possible with light water moderation.
 The lower power density of the core greatly enhances thermal regulation.

 An array of improvements make the MKER's safety comparable to Western Generation III reactors: improved quality of parts, advanced computer controls, comprehensive passive emergency core cooling system, and very strong containment structure, along with a negative void coefficient and a fast-acting rapid shutdown system.
 The passive emergency cooling system uses reliable natural phenomena to cool the core, rather than depending on motor-driven pumps.
 The containment structure is designed to withstand severe stress and pressure.
 In the event of a pipe break of a cooling-water channel, the channel can be isolated from the water supply, preventing a general failure.

-The greatly enhanced safety and unique benefits of the MKER design enhance its competitiveness in countries considering full fuel-cycle options for nuclear development.
+The enhanced safety of the MKER design enhance its competitiveness in countries considering full fuel-cycle options for nuclear development.